hermangroup/docs/introduction/how-to-buy.rst

   https://www.buyucoin.com

-  BuyUcoin is a large Indian exchange offering DASH and many other cryptocurrencies in exchange for Indian Rupees (INR).
+  BuyUcoin is a large Indian exchange offering HISTORIA and many other cryptocurrencies in exchange for Indian Rupees (INR).

 BitMEX